 Course delivery will be scheduled with instruction delivered using computer aided technology e.g. Zoom.
 Students will join classes remotely and participate in lecture and discussion groups.
 Evaluation will be either delivered remotely or in-person.

 Parts of courses may include in-person activities and evaluation.
 In-person activities will be scheduled.
 Example of in-person activities includes – labs (e.g. science, computer), studio, shop, practicum/clinical, field work.
 Your course instructors will provide more information on in-person components.
 In-person activities will include safe workplace procedures and strict adherence to public health and safety guidelines.

 What does the term blended/hybrid mean?

 Course work may include a mix of the above learning methods.
 Course delivery will be summarized in course outlines or other documentation provided by the instructor.

 How do I know it is safe to participate in in-person or hands-on activity?

 Safety of students and employees remains the main priority.
-The transition to the new normal at Selkirk College is being guided by the Provincial Health Officer’s core guidelines, practice standards that are being developed for the post-secondary sector by the Ministry of Advanced Education, Skills and Training and health and safety guidelines from WorkSafe BC.
+Selkirk College is guided by the Provincial Health Officer’s core guidelines, practice standards that are being developed for the post-secondary sector by the Ministry of Advanced Education, Skills and Training and health and safety guidelines from WorkSafe BC.